 Siberian Huskies are admired for being beautiful dogs, but they're much more than a pretty face.

-According to the American Kennel Club, the Siberian Husky is a medium-sized sled dog that has amazing endurance.
+The Siberian Husky is a medium-sized sled dog that has amazing endurance.
 These dogs were bred to pull sleds over long distances, and they tend to get along well with other dogs.
-They're smaller than the Alaskan Malamute, but just as enthusiastic about their jobs.
+They're smaller compared to Alaskan Malamutes but just as enthusiastic about their jobs.

 Huskies were originally bred by the Chukchi people in Asia, but their hardiness and ability to handle cold temperatures made them favorites of mushers in Alaskan areas.
 Today, mushers use Huskies for sledding throughout North America, though this breed has also become a favorite of many families.

 Huskies are relatively healthy with few health problems, especially if they're getting a lot of exercise.
-Breeders should screen for issues like juvenile cataracts, and it's recommended that Huskies also be evaluated for hip health and potential issues.
+Breeders should screen for issues like juvenile cataracts, and it's recommended that Huskies also be evaluated for hip health and other potential issues as well.